Transforming Excel Dashboards into Dynamic Visuals

 “Excel dashboards are ugly, limited, and inflexible…”

-It’s possible to build a truly awful dashboard in pretty much any dashboard tool.
+That's what some people say, and yes, it’s possible to build a truly awful dashboard in pretty much any dashboard tool.
 No tool is magic, ignoring the Doctor’s Sonic Screwdriver of course, and if you make bad design choices when building a dashboard the end result can be a mess.
 Similarly you can build a pretty decent dashboard in most tools.
 So even in base Excel with no additional software you can build a dashboard which looks good, and many people do.

 In native Excel there are undoubtedly some limitations around the available chart types, and the handling of dynamic charting.
 However you do have the benefit of very fine grain control over the layout and positioning of tables and charts.
 The camera object also lets you break out of the fixed column width which is sometimes seen as a limitation.

-XLCubed extends the core charts available in Excel with a rich library of in-cell charts, small multiple/trellis charting, mapping and TreeMaps.
+FluenceXL extends the core charts available in Excel with a rich library of in-cell charts, small multiple/trellis charting, mapping and TreeMaps.
 It means you can deliver more in Excel visually, rather than have to leave the environment totally.
 Dashboards mean different things to different people, for some a dashboard can be a table with a chart, but most contain significantly more than that.
-The example below uses a mixture of native Excel charting and XLCubed in-cell charts.
+The example below uses a mixture of native Excel charting and FluenceXL in-cell charts.

 It’s based around a sample personal finance data set, and brings a lot of information together in hopefully a visually appealing and effective way.
 If you want to build a highly formatted and relatively densely populated dashboard like this, it’s going to take more than a few minutes in any tool, no matter what the marketing says.
 In reality you’ll most likely struggle to get the exact layout in a widget based dashboard tool as you lose some of the fine-grain control over table and chart sizing which you have in Excel.